day8/re-frame/docs/data-oriented-design.md

 Look carefully into re-frame, and you'll see the primacy of data everywhere.
 Data is the ultimate in late binding.

 !!!
 Note "String-Oriented Programming"

-    There is also string-oriented programming which is what you get up to with regex or SQL.
+    There is also string-oriented programming which is what you often employ with regex or SQL.

-    A string in the right format is executable by a regex engine.
+    I'm sure we have all used a string in the right format with a regex engine.
 And if you give a database the right SQL string, it knows how to interpret it.

-    When the strings concerned are plain literals, this isn't too bad.
-But it gets ugly quickly if we have to start computing the strings - if we have to use string interpolation to build up the string which will be executed.
+    When the strings concerned are literals, this is straighforward.
+But it quickly gets ugly if we have to start computing the strings - if we have to use string interpolation to build up the string to be executed.
+And, of course, this happens a lot in the case of SQL.

     Data is a better medium for computing code, than strings.
+Datalog (data) is better than SQL (strings).

 !!!
 Note "Multiple Execution Contexts"

-    You'll notice that data-oriented programming or string-oriented programming involves multiple execution contexts.
+    You'll notice that both data-oriented programming or string-oriented programming involves multiple execution contexts, at runtime.

-    For example, you need:
+    For example, with hiccup at runtime two things are happening:

       - one execution context (ClojureScript) which creates the data `(into [:div] (map renderer items))`
       - one execution context which interpets the data - Reagent.

     Same for string-oriented programming.
 One context creates the regex string (perhaps it is just a literal in that context).
-The other context executes it.
+And the other context executes it.

+!!!
+Note "Other Meanings"

+    The term Data Oriented Design means something quite different in the gaming world.
+There, it is an optimisation technique which seeks to layout data structures in a way which aligns with CPU caches, so as to achieve performance efficiencies.

 On the subject of DSLs, I'd strongly, strongly recommend James Reeves' excellent talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)